50,000 words in 30 days. Sound like a daunting prospect?

 You’re probably already getting little ideas for your story.
 Where are you putting them?
 Are you filing them away in the back of your mind for later?
 I’ve got bad news.
 The back of the mind is full of holes, moths and mould.
 Chances are when you return, your idea will no longer be around.

-You need to get those precious ideas down – be it on real paper (an ‘old fashioned’ notebook) or in an electronic format (software like Evernote).
+You need to get those precious ideas down – be it on real paper (an ‘old fashioned’ notebook) or in an electronic format (using one of these note-taking apps, my favourite being Evernote).
 I use both, as I need the flexibility of editing electronic notes when working on my plot synopsis but absolutely can’t do without my pen and paper for brainstorming and mental ramblings.

 When choosing a notebook, I find I need to shop around a little.
 The receptacle for my ideas has to be inspirational.
 I have to connect with it.
 When I pick it up, the cover, pages and even the lines have to feel just right.
 Sometimes it feels like it belongs to my main character.
 Other times it just feels comfortable in my hand.
 Whatever the reason, once I’ve found the right notebook, I know my ideas will come more swiftly.